ToranTeam/Toran/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `SLTCd` for your own use.
+You can ignore this section if you are building `TNXd` for your own use.

-SLTCd/SLTC-cli binaries are not included in the SLTC-Qt.app bundle.
+TNXd/TNX-cli binaries are not included in the TNX-Qt.app bundle.

-If you are building `SLTCd` or `SLTC-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `TNXd` or `TNX-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: